goncalo-oliveira/jwks/README.md

 ## Issuing Tokens

-To issue a new JWT using the JWKS, use the `token` command:
+To issue a new JWT token using the JWKS, use the `token` command:

 ```bash
 jwks token --aud your-audience --sub your-subject --claim key1=value1 --claim key2=value2